larivierec/home-cluster/README.md

 6. Add your flux repo if you have one with bootstrapping.
 ## Ingress

-This will allow wireguard pods to properly forward packets.
 For ingress controller we need to add this in order to get proper ip address from Cloudflare LB @ L7.

 ```yml